harvzor/portfolio/readme.md

 IIS is used to run the live site as I already have a Windows server.
 This is done by using IISNode and changing the `/server/config.js` `type` to `iis`.

-### Deployments

-Deployments are done using Jenkins.
-Jenkins watches the master branch for changes and deploys to the live site.
-Since compiled files (such as the CSS and JS) aren't stored in the repo, Jenkins first has to build them using Gulp.
+I actually have a whole blog post on how you can setup IIS to run NodeJS websites using NodeJS: https://harveywilliams.net/blog/installing-iisnode

 ## Contributing

 Found a bug on my site?
-Thinks there's a feature missing?
+Think there's a feature missing?
 Found a typo in a blog post?
 File an issue or send me a pull request!